 While the mushrooms cook, halve, peel and thinly slice the red onion.
 Peel and grate the garlic (or use a garlic press).
 Trim the root from the baby gem lettuce then halve lengthways.
 Thinly slice widthways.
 Drain and rinse the black beans in a sieve.

 Heat a drizzle of oil in a large frying pan over medium-high heat.
 Once hot, add the onion.
 Cook until softened and lightly coloured, 5-6 mins, then stir in the garlic and Mexican spice mix (don't add it all if you don’t like too much heat!).
-Cook for 1 more minute, then add the beans, water (see ingredients for amount) and stock pot to the pan.
-Stir everything together and ensure the stock pot has dissolved, then cook until the beans begin to break down, 5 mins.
+Cook for 1 more minute, then add the beans, water (see ingredients for amount) and stock powder to the pan.
+Stir everything together and cook until the beans begin to break down, 5-6 mins.

-After 5 mins, break up half of the beans with a potato masher (or the back of a fork) and continue simmering until the beans have thickened, 3-5 mins.
-Remove the pan from the heat and season the filling with salt and pepper to taste.
+After 5-6 mins, break up half of the beans with a potato masher (or the back of a fork) and continue simmering until the beans have thickened, 3-5 mins.
+Remove the pan from the heat and season with salt and pepper to taste.
 Place the tortillas onto the middle shelf of the oven to warm through, 1-2 mins.

 Just before you’re ready to serve, thinly slice the mushrooms (take care, they're hot!) and add their roasting juices to the bean filling to add some extra flavour.
 Once everything is ready, pop the tortillas on a plate and fill them with the lettuce and beans.
 Top with the roasted mushroom slices on top and spoon over the tomato salsa.
 Sprinkle over the cheese, roll up and enjoy!